 Your user profile is stored centrally and is attached to whichever session host you are allocated to – this means that your desktop and your data looks the same regardless of which session host you are allocated to that time.
 This user profile uses FSLogix and needs to be stored somewhere, for simplicity we recommend Azure Files.

-To use Azure Windows Virtual Desktop, you will need licensing for:
+To use Azure WVD, you will need licensing for:

-If you want to get an estimate for your organization’s particular requirements, please contact us and we can provide this for you.
+If you want to get an estimate for Azure WVD pricing according to your organisation’s particular requirements, please contact us.

 This solution is suitable for businesses of all sizes.
 Azure WVD is particularly useful for organizations who need their staff to work remotely, or that use external consultants, or that have a varying need for numbers of desktops and types.
 If you’ve thought about using a virtual desktop in the past and cost or complexity was holding you back, now is the time to consider it.

 The best part?
-If you work with us to implement Azure WVD, we provide free guidance on the Azure and Microsoft Office 365 elements.
+As Azure Gold Partners, if you work with us to implement Azure WVD, we provide free guidance on the Azure and Microsoft Office 365 elements.
 That means all the IT knowledge you need to implement and manage this environment are traditional desktop management skills.

-If you’re interested in WVD and want to understand how it could work for you and what it would cost, contact us for a free discussion with one of our Certified Azure consultants.
+If you’re interested in Azure WVD and want to understand how it could work for you including Azure WVD pricing, contact us for a free discussion with one of our Certified Azure experts.